Write your first Wayland compositor¶

 and a C++ compiler installed.

-Install Dependencies¶
+Install dependencies¶

 - short for “Mir Abstraction Layer”.
 Provides a high level interface to interact with and customize Mir compositors.mir-graphics-drivers-desktop

-sudo apt install libmiral-dev mir-graphics-drivers-desktop
+apt-get install libmiral-dev mir-graphics-drivers-desktop

-sudo dnf install mir-devel libxkbcommon
+dnf install 'pkgconfig(miral)'

-sudo apk add mir-dev
+apk add mir-dev libxkbcommon-dev

-Create the Compositor¶
+Create the compositor¶

 Now that we have the dependencies installed, we are ready to begin programming the compositor.